-- The internship provider is a Dutch company that has an office or project abroad. - The internship provider is a foreign company or NGO. - The internship provider is a foreign university or research institute.
+• The internship provider is a Dutch company that has

+an office or project abroad.

+- The internship provider is a foreign company or NGO. - The internship provider is a foreign university or research institute.

-Of course you should also have an HWM supervisor (just like internships in the Netherlands; Sec.
+Read the instructions on the website 'Preparation for travel abroad' carefully.
+This website explains all the steps in detail.
+And of course you should also have an HWM supervisor (just like internships in the Netherlands; Sec.
 3.5).